|Posted on Sunday, October 25, 2009 - 11:16 am: |

 Researchers found that of close to 2,700 older, mostly minority adults, those who got well above the recommended sodium intake were nearly three times as likely to suffer a stroke over 10 years as people who met guidelines recommended by the American Heart Association (AHA).

 Young and old should read labels for salt content, same as sugar content.
 It's a matter of life and health.
+(In fact, per research sited by Gary Taubes, below, salt intake has a minimal effect on hypertension, whereas sugar is the greater culprit.)

 Passing of an Age